dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 }
 ```

-You were told that `gcc` can compile C code and *link with* shared libraries
+You were told that `gcc` can compile C code and *link against* shared libraries
 if you put them on the command line, so your try and run this:

 ```console